 Specifies that resource marking or resource reporting is to be done for all members of a partitioned data set.
-When resources are marked, all primary members and aliases whose primaries are not updated or deleted are marked.
-Aliases whose primaries are updated or deleted are not marked.
+When resources are marked, all primary members and aliases whose primaries have not been updated or deleted are marked.
+Aliases whose primaries have been updated or deleted are not marked.
 When resources are reported, only primary members are listed.
-If you specify MEMBER=ALL when you are marking multiple fonts for printer-resident use or printer capture, the RRID value is used from inside the font character set or the code page.
+If you specify MEMBER=ALL when marking multiple fonts for printer-resident use or printer capture, the RRID value is used from inside the font character set or the code page.
 You can also specify MEMBER=ALL with the REPORT parameter.